PrincessAkira/DirectFavor-Tools-Leak/README.md

 You use them on your own caution.
 Please do a registry backup before using

 # Introduction
-Hey im Akira and i wrote the Batch Scripts you can see above.
+Hey im Yukii and i wrote the Batch Scripts you can see above.
 These were my first ever made Batch Scripts.
 They are aimed to improve the performance of a PC with tweaks i used myself at that point of time.
 I wrote them for a PC support Twitter Account i had with someone back in time named, you guessed it, DirectFavor.